-In 2018 Screen Scotland supported the Young Films Foundation to create a pilot talent development initiative for Scotland-based writers, directors and producers at Sabhal Mor Ostaig on the Isle of Skye.
+Screen Scotland supports the Young Films Foundation to host a talent development initiative for Scotland-based writers, directors and producers at Sabhal Mor Ostaig on the Isle of Skye.

-The residency programme consisted of mentoring and workshops, and, through a longer-term association with the foundation, all participants were give ongoing project guidance and career development support.
+The residency programme consists of mentoring and workshops, and, through a longer-term association with the foundation, all participants are given ongoing project guidance and career development support.

-The residential project included mentoring by leading industry practitioners including Oscar winning director Kevin MacDonald, writers David Harrower and Olivia Hatreed.
-The course also included script workshops, seminars, practical directing and editing workshops and industry networking.
+The residential project includes mentoring from leading industry practitioners, including Oscar-winning director Kevin MacDonald, and writers David Harrower and Olivia Hatreed.
+The course also includes script workshops, seminars, practical directing and editing workshops and industry networking.

-The scheme was a partnership between Highlands and Islands Enterprise, Young Films, Channel 4 and Film 4, Creative Scotland, MG Alba and Sabhal Mòr Ostaig.
+The scheme is a partnership between Highlands and Islands Enterprise, Young Films, Channel 4, Film 4, Creative Scotland, MG Alba and Sabhal Mòr Ostaig.